TNTurnerLab/ACES/README.md

 12. Tell Docker where data and code are:

 	* Execute on LSF code:

      		export LSF_DOCKER_VOLUMES="/##PATH_TO##/##_DIRECTORY_##/VGP-Conservation-Analysis/VGP_SnakeFile_Pipeline/:/VGP-Conservation-Analysis/VGP_SnakeFile_Pipeline/"

 	Example:

 		export LSF_DOCKER_VOLUMES="/path/to/data:/path/name /home/directory:/home

        * Run Docker interactively to see if successful:

            		bsub -Is -R 'rusage[mem=50GB]' -a 'docker(tnturnerlab/vgp_ens_pipeline:latest)' /bin/bash

 13. Create a group job:

     	bgadd -L 2000  /username/###ANY NAME YOU WOULD LIKE TO CALL JOB###

 14. Run following script:

     * MUST MODIFY SCRIPT TO RUN:

         	bsub -q general -g /username/VGP -oo Done.log.out -R 'span[hosts=1] rusage[mem=30GB]' -G compute-NAME -a 'docker(tnturnerlab/vgp_ens_pipeline:latest)' /opt/conda/bin/snakemake --cluster " bsub -q general -g  /username/VGP -oo %J.log.out -R 'span[hosts=1] rusage[mem=300GB]' -M 300GB -a 'docker(tnturnerlab/vgp_ens_pipeline:latest)' -n 4 " -j 100  -s LSF_NAP_Version.smk -k -w 120 --rerun-incomplete --keep-going -F

     * Example:

         	bsub -q general -g /elvisa/VGP -oo Done.log.out -R 'span[hosts=1] rusage[mem=30GB]' -G compute-tychele -a 'docker(tnturnerlab/vgp_ens_pipeline:latest)' /opt/conda/bin/snakemake --cluster " bsub -q general -g /elvisa/VGP  -oo %J.log.out -R 'span[hosts=1] rusage[mem=300GB]' -M 300GB -a 'docker(tnturnerlab/vgp_ens_pipeline:latest)' -n 4 " -j 100  -s LSF_NAP_Version.smk -k -w 120 --rerun-incomplete --keep-going -F

 15. Output files will be generated in the Output folder provided in this pipeline.

 	* View [Output Files Generated: Output](#Outfile) to see which files are generated and more information on each.
 Output files will be generated inside the VGP_SnakeFile_Pipeline folder.
-There will be two folders created within the folder.
+Two folders will be created within the folder.
 One folder will hold all BLAST outputs from the pipeline execution, and the other holding output files.
-The file with the name 'BLAST_Outputfiles_ARCHIVE_For_Genomes_*' can be deleted or kept.
-'Outputfiles_For_Genomes_ *' will hold the name of the folder holding all outputs.
+The file with the name BLAST_Outputfiles_ARCHIVE_For_Genomes_ * can be deleted or kept.
+Outputfiles_For_Genomes_ * will hold the name of the folder holding all outputs.
 The names for these folders will vary based on name of genomes input document used, user query file name, and threshold value used.

 16. Once satisfied, user can move or delete all log files with basic mv or rm commands.